lucas-buenno/lucas-buenno/README.md

 I’m fascinated about technology, high-impact products, and driven by curiosity.
 I’ve helped design solutions in the private pension, travel, and crypto industries.
 I hope to keep doing that, soon from a software engineer.

 Outside of work, I’m into everything football-related (especially jersey designs!), cold beers, and barbecue.
-I also enjoy playing video games, bar hopping, and trying new things now and then.
+I also enjoy playing video games(sometimes), bar hopping, and trying new things now and then.

 Let’s connect!